kikimarik/lognote/README.md

 ***
 The library helps PHP developers to log their application events at different levels.
 6 levels have been implemented: errors, warnings, info, fatal, notice and debug.

-"Lognote" has a nice object-oriented design and it is going to please you with its simplicity.
+`Lognote` has a nice object-oriented design and it is going to please you with its simplicity.
 Before testing a class that depends on that library component, it is easy to replace that dependency with a fake class.

 ## A Simple Example
 ***